 Notification of an insurance claim and any required loss adjustment procedures are based on the information provided by clients on the HPR.
-The balance of remaining carryover must be reported.
+Any changes in carryover inventory from what was reported earlier in August must be reported.
 Identify yield differences by field in the upper portion as the HPR is the main source of historical data for fallow/stubble and variety yield differences and will affect future coverage.